Amsterdam Central Station is the principal railway station in the city although there are a number of other stations which may be useful for visitors.

 Amsterdam Central has 15 rail tracks running through the station with 11 platforms numbered 1-15.
 Platforms are also marked a (Western side) and b (Eastern side).

-There are 4 passenger tunnels which run under the platforms and connect the main Cuypers Hall (city side) to the IJ hall (water side).
-To enter the tunnels you need to go through gate barriers which can be accessed by OV-chip cards or e-ticket barcodes.
+There are 4 adjacent tunnels which run under the platforms and connect the main Cuypers Hall (city side) to the IJ hall (water side).

 Domestic Intercity train services from Amsterdam Central can get you directly to most parts of the Netherlands.